dy/subscript/plan.md

     - we may just address operator memo, current group collection (that simplifies lookups)
   + [.( are 3 special transforms and also they need special handling in expressions...
-  + also , still makes no sense on itself, so mb they can be handled as postfixes actually
+  + also , still makes no sense on itself, so mb they can be handled as postfixes actually → Ok, handled in id parser as single token, same as jsep - that reduces unnecessary declarative API
 * [x] Optimizations 2
   * [x] Operator lookup can be simplified: look for small-letters first, and increase until meet none ? so we go until max length or until found operator loses?